From BR Bullpen

 Originally a pitcher, Falk played football and baseball at the University of Texas.
 While starring on the mound, he also hit over.
 400. He was discovered by the White Sox while playing in an exhibition game against Chicago while still in college.

-In 1923, Falk began a streak of five consecutive seasons batting over .300, with a .352 average coming the next summer (third in the American League behind Babe Ruth and Charlie Jamieson).
+In 1923, Falk began a streak of five consecutive seasons batting over .300, with a .352 average coming in 1924 (third in the American League behind Babe Ruth and Charlie Jamieson).
 In 1926, he hit .345 (seventh in the AL) with 108 RBIs and 43 doubles, which was a White Sox record until Floyd Robinson broke it in 1962.